Your Best of Ireland Vacation experience - Ireland's five provinces in 15 days and 14 nights!

 - SlÁn abhaile

 Start your magical journey when you step off the plane in Dublin.
-Your guide will meet you as you exit customs and transport you to start your Irish vacation in Mullingar.
-Here you will have time to freshen up and perhaps catch a quick nap.
-Refreshed, you head out with your guide to experience the royal seat of Midhe, Ireland's fifth province.
+Your guide will meet you as you exit customs and transport you to start your Irish vacation in Mullingar where you head out with your guide to experience the royal seat of Midhe, Ireland's fifth province.
 Your adventure begins at the Hill of Uisneach where you can gaze out at a landscape little changed over thousands of years and see up to 20 of Ireland's 32 counties from the place of the ancient Bealtaine fires.
 Visit the ancient stone of divisions, Aill na Mireann, from where the provinces were divided in ancient times.
 You will learn the significance of Uisneach to all other points on the island of Ireland, the sunrise and sunsets, on the equinoxes, solstices, and midpoints throughout the year.
 They all align with sacred sites in the east, west, north and south, aligned with and crossing Uisneach.
 After your experience at Uisneach, no ancient site or stone circle you will see in Ireland will ever seem unrelated.

 Your journey continues as we take a short ride to visit the cairns at Loughcrew and we enter into the chambers.
 After our visit to Loughcrew, we return to Mullingar for a welcome dinner at Weirs Bar and Restaurant in Multyfarnham followed by free time to explore the town, visit the local pubs or simply catch up on sleep.